apache/hawq-docs/plext/using_pljava.md

 ## <a id="aboutpljava"></a>About PL/Java

-With the HAWQ PL/Java extension, you can write Java methods using your favorite Java IDE and install the JAR files that contain the methods in your HAWQ cluster.
+With the HAWQ PL/Java extension, you can write Java methods using your favorite Java IDE and install the JAR files that implement the methods in your HAWQ cluster.

-**Note**: To use PL/Java in HAWQ, you must either install the PL/Java package on top of an existing HAWQ deployment or specify PL/Java as a build option when compiling HAWQ.
+**Note**: If building HAWQ from source, you must specify PL/Java as a build option when compiling HAWQ.
+To use PL/Java in a HAWQ deployment, you must explicitly enable the PL/Java extension in all desired databases.

 The HAWQ PL/Java package is based on the open source PL/Java 1.4.0.
 HAWQ PL/Java provides the following features.

-- Ability to execute PL/Java functions with Java 1.6 or higher.
+- Ability to execute PL/Java functions with Java 1.6 or 1.7.
 - Standardized utilities (modeled after the SQL 2003 proposal) to install and maintain Java code in the database.
 - Standardized mappings of parameters and result.
 Complex types as well as sets are supported.
 - An embedded, high performance, JDBC driver utilizing the internal HAWQ Database SPI routines.